 Although this is truly a portable touchscreen monitor be aware that it is not always fully compatible with every device.
-Windows devices get full supports, as do some Android devices but Macs have limited abilities.
+Windows devices get full support, as do some Android devices but Macs have limited abilities.

 This ASUS Zenscreen portable monitor comes with a pen in case you really want to take advantage of the touchscreen abilities, and at the bottom is a joystick/button for controlling all of the functions.

 In terms of connectivity, it has a few options – micro-HDMI and USB C, or you can also opt for USB A if you want.
 Of course, all the cables you need come provided by Asus.

 If you’re not looking to get a huge monitor, then maybe this one is just right for you.
 This HP EliteDisplay is a 14” monitor, with a resolution of 1600×900.
 Unfortunately, it is not Full HD, but 720p is still high definition and will give you good image quality.